 Continuous feedback should not be restricted to only internal improvement, but clients and customers should also be allowed to give continuous feedback so that the organization keeps improving.
 If any changes in the systems or processes directly affect the clients, feedback can be taken from them before implementing them.

 Learn more: Employee Net Promoter Score (eNPS)

-Why give feedback to your employees once a year, when you can do it anytime, anywhere with the QuestionPro Pulse Review app.
-This slick app is loaded with features that enable a manager/supervisor perform reviews in real time.
+Why give feedback to your employees once a year when you can do it anytime, anywhere, with the QuestionPro Pulse Review app?
+This slick app is loaded with features that enable a manager/supervisor to perform reviews in real-time.
 With the Pulse review app, you can perform reviews in under 3 minutes!

-With our expert designed competency frameworks and color-coded attributes to describe respective performances, you can have an instant report generated on your dashboard with utmost ease.
-Save the exhausting efforts, valuable time and overwhelming frustration by using QuestionPro’s pulse review app today!
+With our expert-designed competency frameworks and color-coded attributes to describe respective performances, you can easily generate an instant report on your dashboard.
+Save the exhausting efforts, valuable time, and overwhelming frustration by using QuestionPro’s pulse review app today!